New Madison baseball team name to be determined by fans

 MADISON, Ala. -- Minor League Baseball is officially coming to Madison.

-Ground was broken on the new stadium Saturday and now it's time to pick the team's name.
+The community gathered with city leaders for a groundbreaking ceremony on Saturday, now it's time to pick the team's name.

 "Something space-related would be good though," said Steven Buckley.
 "The Rockets."